 The Gini coefficient (G) is more complicated and incorporates incomes at all levels of the distribution.
 G can take any value between 0, if all individuals had the same income, and 1 or 100% if a single individual received all the income in the economy.
 More generally, a G value of say 0.25 indicates that the income difference between any pair of individuals drawn at random is expected to be 2xG i.e. 50% of mean income.
 Rising G means that the gap between rich and poor is growing.

-In the graph we show these two measures applied to UK households’ weekly disposable income (income after receipt of cash benefits and tax credits and minus direct taxes) before the payment of housing costs derived from the UK’s Family Resources Survey supplemented from HMRC’s Survey of Personal Incomes.
-The FRS collects information on household incomes, and any given household income obviously provides a much higher standard of living for a single person than for a family of four.
+In the graph we show these two measures applied to disposable income in the United Kingdom – the amount of money that households have available for spending and saving after direct taxes (such as Income Tax and Council Tax) have been accounted for.
+It includes earnings from employment, private pensions and investments, as well as cash benefits provided by the state.
+Any given household income obviously provides a much higher standard of living for a single person than for a family of four.
 Household incomes are therefore adjusted or ‘equivalised’ using the modified OECD equivalence scale to produce a distribution of incomes across individuals.
+Equivalized income is household income divided by the number of ‘adult equivalents’.
+Children carry a smaller weight than adults when calculating the number of adult equivalents.